 43.5% of boys

-in England know how to get involved with lots of different types of exercise and sport but only 31.5% of girls
+but only 31.5% of girls

 in England feel the same way.

-Understanding inactivity

-Sometimes people choose a sedentary lifestyle, but in far too many cases people find themselves in habits of inactivity because of barriers relating their financial situation, disability, race, gender or health.
+Understanding inactivity Sometimes people choose a sedentary lifestyle, but in far too many cases people find themselves in habits of inactivity because of barriers relating their financial situation, disability, race, gender or health.
 As an organisation we have been supporting local people to have a positive approach to their physical activity behaviours for several years, however we recognise we still have lots to learn about the lives of inactive people locally.
 We are committed to hearing their story and are determined not to make assumptions.
 Whilst we are developing this understanding, we will use national and local insight and research to guide our approach.

-Mi

-W

-W

-Ch

-Bla

-Ot

-Asi

-Sport Engla those from 57% of blac England cla

-This clearly improve inc participation

-41%

-of people with a disability are inactive compared to 20% of people without a disability

-69%

-65%

-64%

-6 1%

-57%

-56%

-53%

-57% 56% 65% 64% 61% 57% 56%

-nd research shows stark inequalities in ethnically diverse backgrounds, with only k people and 53% of Asian people in ssed as 'active'.

-demonstrates that more can be done to lusivity and reduce inequality in n.
+41% of people with a disability are inactive compared to 20% of people without a disability 35% of people facing financial instability are inactive Mixed 69% White other 65% White British 64% Chinese 61 % Black 57% Other Ethnic Groups 56% Asian (exc Chinese) 53% Sport England research shows stark inequalities in those from ethnically diverse backgrounds, with only 58% of black people and 53% of Asian people in England classed as 'active'.
+This clearly demonstrates that more can be done to improve inclusivity and reduce inequality in participation.

-35%

-of people facing financial instability are inactive

 This large group of people is not limited to those facing greater economic disadvantage.
 It also includes people and families who sometimes, or often, struggle to make ends meet.
 It could feature people employed in 'semi-routine' jobs, like shop assistants, taxi drivers and hospitality staff; or people in 'routine' jobs, like waiters, cleaners and building labourers.

-Sport England

-Time for change

-Over the next four years Together Active will dedicate itself to these inactive peopl facing financial disadvantage and those with health conditions and disabilities.
+Sport England Time for change Over the next four years Together Active will dedicate itself to these inactive people facing financial disadvantage and those with health conditions and disabilities.
 For young people, we will also include those in care and criminal justice systems.

-This will require us to work differently, realigning 80% of all of our investment to the

-We will foster relationships with new partners and learn to say no to activities that objectives:
+This will require us to work differently, realigning 80% of all of our investment to the We will foster relationships with new partners and learn to say no to activities tha objectives: